steve30572/SKKU_TIMETABLE/README.md

 ## License
-License under the MIT license.
+License is under the MIT license.